SuperMayy/club-site/README.md

 I am still deciding on which technology to use.
 The agent will be able to use CRUD operation, whith the customers data.

 ## To do
+Alert asking if agent is sure that they want to delet the ausomers details.
 Authentication
 Automatic Email when user has signed up, which stated that the agent will get in touch with them Functionality that allows agents to send an email template automatically